managed-components/linkedin/README.md

 ### Partner ID `number` **required**

-`pid` The LinkedIn Partner ID is the unique identifier of your LinkedIn Insights tag.
+`pid` is the unique identifier of your LinkedIn Insights tag.
 [Learn more](https://www.linkedin.com/help/lms/answer/a417869/access-your-linkedin-partner-id?lang=en) on how to find your Partner ID.

 ### Conversion ID `number`